hypervel/hypervel.org/docs/docs/rate-limiting.md

 ## Introduction

-Laravel Hyperf includes a simple to use rate limiting abstraction which, in conjunction with your application's [cache](cache), provides an easy way to limit any action during a specified window of time.
+Hypervel includes a simple to use rate limiting abstraction which, in conjunction with your application's [cache](cache), provides an easy way to limit any action during a specified window of time.

 ::: note
 If you are interested in rate limiting incoming HTTP requests, please consult the [rate limiter middleware documentation](routing#rate-limiting).